Michael-A-Kuykendall/muxide/docs/contract.md

 * `MuxerError` — Enumeration of error conditions that may be returned by builder or runtime operations.
 This enum will grow as the implementation matures; clients should treat unknown variants exhaustively.

+### Timebase

+Muxide converts incoming timestamps in seconds (`pts: f64`) into a fixed internal media timebase.

+- The v0.1.0 implementation uses a **90 kHz** media timescale for track timing (a common convention for MP4/H.264).
+- The media timebase is shared between video and audio when both tracks are present.

 ### MuxerBuilder Methods

 * `new(writer: Writer) -> Self` — Constructs a builder for the given writer.
 The writer is consumed by the builder and later moved into the `Muxer`.